New CardName benefits

 - 1X point on all other purchases

-Previously cardholders earned 2X points on travel and dining, and 1X point on everything else, so this new offering is certainly a welcome improvement, particularly for those cardholders who aren’t traveling quite as much right now due to COVID-19 restrictions.
+Previously cardholders earned 2X points on travel and dining, and 1X point on everything else, so this updated offering is certainly a welcome improvement.
 These new benefits give cardholders an easy opportunity to earn bonus rewards whether traveling afar or staying close to home.

 - A $50 annual credit on hotel stays purchased through Chase Ultimate Rewards.
 New cardholders will start earning towards the credit immediately and existing cardholders (who had the card prior to the Aug.
 16 update) will start earning after their next account anniversary.

 - A 10% anniversary bonus each account anniversary, equal to 10% of total purchases made the previous year.
 That means $25,000 in spend will earn an additional 2,500 bonus points.